meg-simula/2026-fenics-in-the-wild-at-finse/README.md

 To create a video-based standalone visualization of from imaging to finite element simulation.

-Side goal: Use vscode instead of emacs+terminal

 ## Next steps

 [x] Decide on an example: use the In-silico molecular transport ... data
     and simulations

-[/] Figure out good way and workflow to modularize making the video,
+[x] Figure out good way and workflow to modularize making the video,
     combining separate pieces

 **Note**: when working with interactive LLM-assisted coding, it is